Crude Oil Prices Rally on Bullish EIA Inventory Report and Russia's Promise of Additional Production Cuts

-Crude oil and gasoline prices today are higher on a bullish weekly EIA report.
-The energy markets have been to shake off today's sharp sell-off in US stocks and weak US manufacturing PMI and new home sales reports.
+Crude oil and gasoline prices rallied Wednesday on a bullish weekly EIA report and Russia's promise of extra production cuts.
+The energy markets were able to shake off Wednesday's sharp sell-off in US stocks and the weak US manufacturing PMI and new home sales reports.

 US crude oil inventories in the week ended July 19 fell by -3.74 million bbls, a larger drop than expectations of -3.5 million bbls.
 Gasoline inventories fell by -5.572 million bbls, the largest drop since March.

-Oil prices are also being supported by Russia's statement that it plans to make additional crude production cuts in October and November 2024, and March-Sep 2025, to offset its above-quota production seen since April.
-Russia said its recent over-production has ceased and that its production in July will have been reduced to its OPEC+ quota.
+Oil prices saw support from Russia's statement on Wednesday that it plans to make additional crude production cuts in October and November 2024, and March-Sep 2025, to offset its above-quota production seen since April.
+Russia said its recent over-production has ceased and that production in July will match its OPEC+ quota.

 Gasoline prices have underlying support as Exxon's Chicago-area refinery is still closed after a tornado last week cut electricity and forced a shutdown of the refinery on July 15.
 The refinery has capacity of 252,000 barrels/day.
 An Exxon spokesperson said on Wednesday the plant now has sufficient power to asset damage and begin the work to restart operations.